andrewdex/ng5-search-component/README.md

-# Ng5- Movie SearchComponent - Fully Written in NG5
+# Ng5- Movie SearchComponent[AutoComplete] - Fully Written in NG5

 Demo Lives at : https://searchmoviez.herokuapp.com/ (Please mind the delay as its free hosted)